 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

-Bangladesh tabled ‘voluntary pledges and commitments’ in support for its candidacy for membership for the period 2015-2017 on 16 September 2014.
-The document presents Bangladesh’s international level and national level commitments and pledges for its membership term.
+Bangladesh tabled ‘voluntary pledges and commitments’ in support for its candidacy for membership for the period 2019-2021 on 14 June 2018.
+The document presents Bangladesh’s international and national level commitments and pledges for its membership term.

 At domestic level, Bangladesh pledged to, inter alia: Consider acceding to the human rights conventions to which it is not yet Party; Improve its human rights situation through further cooperation with OHCHR and the Special Procedures; Continue to strengthen and empower its watchdog bodies, including its NHRI and Anti- Corruption Commission; Ensure effective parliamentary oversight; Preserve the independence of the judiciary and the free press; Continue to implement a development agenda with a focus on the most vulnerable groups, including women, children, and persons with disabilities; and end violence and discrimination against these groups; and continue to promote and protect the rights of religious and ethnic minorities.

 At the international level, Bangladesh made commitments to: Strengthen its engagement and cooperation with other members of the Council; Continue to support the work of OHCHR and all other UN agencies, programmes, and funds that facilitate the promotion of human rights; Promote the realisation of the right to development; Continue to combat climate change; Continue to promote a culture of peace, the rights of migrant workers and refugees; and collective action to prevent crimes against humanity; and Continue to combat racism, xenophobia and Islamaphobia.